Lysxia/twentyseven/README.md

 - For the first invocation, use `-p` to precompute nonexistent lookup tables, otherwise an error is thrown when `twentyseven` tries to load them;
-- `--strict` loads tables immediately, otherwise they are loaded "by need" (so you can also send it a cube to solve);
+- `--strict` loads tables immediately, otherwise they are loaded "by need";
 - `-d DIR` specifies the directory where the tables should be read and written (default: `$HOME/.27/`).